jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (i) in the same group of companies as the person; or (ii) if the person is a limited partnership, a partner of the person; and (c) has complied with all obligations for the 2 years before the person applies for the certificate, or the counted associate has complied with all obligations for the 2 years before the person applies for the certificate.
-(4) The requirements in this subsection are that the person, for the residential land, will meet the requirements in section CB 16A or CZ 40.
+(4) The requirements in this subsection are that the person, for the residential land, will meet the requirements in section CB 16A of the Income Tax Act 2007.
 (5) The Commissioner must issue an RLWT certificate of exemption to the person.

 ### 55 Consequence of inability to provide tax file numbers